Motion-driven Visual Tempo Learning for Video-based Action Recognition: Experiments

-We transfer the trained 16-frame TCM-R50 model from the Kinetics-400 dataset to the UCF-101 and HMDB-51 datasets same as the previous works~\cite{lin2019tsm, li2020tea, wang2021tdn} to further verify the generalization ability of the explored TCM.
-We follow the standard evaluation metric on the two datasets and report the average Top-1 accuracy over the three splits, where the results are summarized in Table \ref{tab:ucf-hmdb}.
-We compare our TCM with the advanced methods such as the 2D baseline TSM~\cite{lin2019tsm}, the 3D CNN based methods I3D~\cite{carreira2017quo}, C3D~\cite{tran2015learning}, and R(2+1)D~\cite{tran2018closer}, and other temporal modeling methods~\cite{jiang2019stm,li2020tea,wang2021tdn}.
-From the results, we can see that our TCM outperforms these methods, and the performance improvement is more obvious on the HMDB51 dataset which is boosted by at leat 1.2\% (Top-1 accuracy: 77.5\% vs 76.3\%).
+To further verify the generalization ability of the explored TCM, we transfer the trained 16-frame TCM-R50 model from the Kinetics-400 dataset to the UCF-101 and HMDB-51 datasets same as the previous works~\cite{lin2019tsm, li2020tea, wang2021tdn}.
+We follow the standard evaluation metric on the two datasets and report the average Top-1 accuracy over the three splits, where the results are summarized in Table~\ref{tab:ucf-hmdb}.
+We compare our TCM with the advanced methods such as the 2D baseline TSM~\cite{lin2019tsm}, the 3D CNN based methods I3D~\cite{carreira2017quo}, C3D~\cite{tran2015learning}, and R(2+1)D~\cite{tran2018closer}, and the other temporal modeling methods~\cite{jiang2019stm,li2020tea,wang2021tdn}.
+From the results, we can see that our TCM is superior to these methods, and the performance improvement is more obvious on the HMDB51 dataset which is boosted by at leat 1.2\% (Top-1 accuracy: 77.5\% vs. 76.3\%).
 The human actions in HMDB51 are more relevant with motion information, therefore temporal modeling is more important on this dataset.
-On the other side, on the UCF-101 dataset, our TCM-R50 also achieves competitive result to the first place (Top-1 accuracy: 97.1\% vs 97.4\%).
+On the other side, on the UCF-101 dataset, our TCM-R50 also achieves competitive result to the first place (Top-1 accuracy: 97.1\% vs. 97.4\%).